Kenyon Martin Jr. Player Props: Rockets vs. Grizzlies

-Kenyon Martin Jr.'s Houston Rockets take the court versus the Memphis Grizzlies at 8:00 PM ET on Wednesday.
+The Houston Rockets, with Kenyon Martin Jr., face the Memphis Grizzlies at 8:00 PM ET on Friday.

-In this article, we dig into Martin's available prop bets, providing stats to help you figure out the best wagers to make.
+Let's break down Martin's prop bets, and some stats and trends to help you make good wagers.

 Kenyon Martin Jr. Prop Bets vs. the Grizzlies